-1 - The levels presented 1 ug/l for Lead and 0.32 mg/l for Copper, represent the 90th percentile of the 5 sites tested.
+1 - The levels presented represent the 90th percentile of the 5 sites tested (2x).
 A percentile is a value on a scale of 100 that indicates the percent of a distribution that is equal to or below it.
 The 90th percentile is the average of the first and second highest results.
-The action level for lead was not exceeded at any of the sites tested.
-The action level for copper was not exceeded at any of the sites tested.
+The action level for lead & copper was not exceeded at any of the sites tested.